 Another major difference is Concerta’s delivery system.
 Concerta has absorption on the bottom and medication on the top.

 As it passes through the gastrointestinal tract, it absorbs moisture, and as it expands it pushes medication out of the top.
-About 22 percent of the medication is delivered immediately and the remaining 78 percent is
+About

 Other brand names for methylphenidate include:

-Vyvanse is manufactured by Shire Pharmaceuticals and was approved in 2007 for ADHD and 2015 for binge eating disorder.
+Vyvanse is manufactured by Shire Pharmaceuticals and was approved in 2007 for ADHD and in 2015 for binge eating disorder.

 Other brand names for modified amphetamine mixtures include: